Frequently Asked Questions

 Can I request an interview?

 The admissions officers will be happy to meet with you to discuss LSU Law.
 We do not have personal, evaluative interviews unless specifically requested by the admissions committee.
-Any information you would like to share with the committee may be included in your application for admission or in a separate addendum.
+Any information you would like to share with the committee should be included in your application for admission.

 How do I schedule a campus visit?

-We encourage you to visit the campus, sit in a class, and have a tour.
-You may contact the Office of Admissions at 225/578-8646 or via email at firstname.lastname@example.org for more information.
+You may schedule a virtual meeting with a member of our Admissions team by filling out our scheduling form, or contact the Office of Admissions at 225/578-8646 or via email at email@example.com for more information.

 How much will an education at LSU Law cost per year?